 These central doctrines represented Christian orthodoxy for the early church.
 The existence of the Muratorian Canon demonstrates that, well before the New Testament canon was officially recognized, early Christians already had access to authoritative documents carrying apostolic authority.
 It was from these apostolic books and letters that the early believers derived their central beliefs about the person and atoning work of Jesus Christ.

-The Muratorian Canon by F.F.
+Recommended Resources: The Muratorian Canon by F.F.
 Bruce and Logos Bible Software.